 MAKING SCENTED BATH SALTS

 If you're anything like me, you enjoy a nice, hot, relaxing bath.
-I like to really pamper myself with bubble bath, bath bombs, and bath salts (especially for my aching joints).
+I like to really pamper myself with bubble baths, bath bombs, and bath salts (especially for my aching joints).
 Epsom salts are pretty easy to come by but sometimes it can be hard to find them in a scent that you like.
 With this simple tutorial, you can learn how to scent and color your own bath salts to suit your needs!
-This recipe can easily be multiplied for mass production as well if you'd like to add bath salts to your product line!
+This recipe can easily be multiplied for mass production as well if you'd like to add bath salts to your product

 Using a measuring cup, measure out 2 cups of Epsom Salt and sprinkle them onto the parchment paper.